- BPP London – BPTC: Very Competent

 Colette also has a successful prosecution practice, regularly prosecuting CPS panel 2 cases.
 Colette receives instructions as a result of her appointment on the Specialist Fraud Panel at level 2.
 She has experience of dealing with sensitive matters involving young and vulnerable people and ground rules hearings.

 Colette accepts instructions in all areas of regulatory practice, and has been appointed as a Specialist Regulatory Advocate at list C for health and safety and environmental law.
 She has particular experience in education law and licencing matters, appearing in both the Magistrate’s Court, Crown Court and High Court.
 Colette has worked for several local authorities in relation to their regulatory matters.
-Colette is looking to expand her practice in relation to inquest work and professional discipline matters.
+Colette regularly receives instructions on inquest work and professional discipline matters.

 Operation Rumble: acquitted in a 4-week trial at Carlisle Crown court in relation to alleged conspiracy to steal and burgle in locations all over Cumbria.
 The Defendant was accused of being involved in a conspiracy to remove ATM machines from shops and supermarkets using heavy plant machinery.